Avator Bag Usability Study

 Target Audience

-To ensure the bag is intuitive and user-friendly for all potential users, we focused on recruiting participants who had never interacted with the carry bag before.
+To make sure the bag works intuitively for everyone, we focused on recruiting participants who had never used the carry bag before.
 Whether they were Avator owners or boaters was not an important consideration for this study.

-We recruited 5 participants for the usability tests, all of whom were internal employees at Mercury Marine.
+We recruited 5 participants for the usability tests, all Mercury Marine employees.

-We started with a smaller sample size because this usability study required in-person interaction.
-For studies that demand more time and engagement from participants, we’ve found that testing with just 5 users is often enough to uncover the majority of usability issues while allowing for deeper qualitative insights.
+We kept the sample size small because this study needed to happen in person.
+For studies that require more time and engagement, we've found that testing with just 5 users usually reveals most usability issues while still giving us rich qualitative insights.

 In-Person Tests